Ethereum is soon due for an upgrade to version 2.0, but when is the Ethereum 2.0 release date?

 This is how we view what’s happening based on the information out there.
 But this is technology, things can change in an instant.
 So please don’t read this as a commitment.

-Is Ethereum 2.0 a new coin?
+Is Ethereum 2.0 A New Coin?

 Ethereum 2.0 is not a new coin, and will not change the amount of ETH you hold.

-It will more likely have an impact on ETH miners than holders, as the shift to PoS will see 'staking' take over from 'mining' to approve transactions on the Ethereum blockchain.
+It will more likely have an impact on Ethereum miners rather than holders, as the shift to PoS will see 'staking' take over from 'mining' to approve transactions on the Ethereum blockchain.